Back to Course List

 UEA was one of the first British universities to develop the study of cinema and television.

 We have a thriving postgraduate programme and community.
-Some 20 MA students take the MA in Film Studies each year and another 10 or so take the unique MA in Film and Television Archiving.
-We also have around 30 students working towards a PhD.
-We have 12 dedicated members of academic staff, with several more colleagues contributing on a part-time basis.
+Some 15 MA students take the MA in Film Studies each year and another 20 or so take the MA in Film Television and Creative Practice.
+We also have around 40 students working towards a PhD.
+We have 15 dedicated members of academic staff, with several more colleagues contributing on a part-time basis.
 More than 40 graduates of the MA and PhD programmes hold teaching posts at universities in the UK and elsewhere.
-There is a rich and dynamic research culture in Film and Television Studies.
-The academic staff of the School have published widely on various aspects of British, American and Japanese cinema and television and film and cultural theory.
+There is a rich and dynamic research culture in Film, Television and Media Studies.
+Our academic staff have published widely on various aspects of British, American and Japanese cinema and television and film and cultural theory.

-In the most recent Research Assessment Exercise, the School of Film and Television Studies was rated as producing work of 'international excellence' that is 'world leading'.
+In the most recent Research Assessment Exercise, Film, Television and Media Studies at UEA was rated as producing work of 'international excellence' that is 'world leading'.
 It also regularly receives top ratings for the quality of its teaching and for student satisfaction.

-We have hosted a number of very successful events in recent years, including major conferences on British cinema (1988), Buffy the Vampire Slayer (2002), Post-Feminism and popular culture (2004), Going Cheap: Female Celebrity in the Tabloid, Reality and Scandal Genres (2008), and the Anglia TV and the History of ITV conference (2008).
+We have hosted a number of very successful events in recent years, including major conferences on British cinema (1988), Buffy the Vampire Slayer (2002), Post-Feminism and popular culture (2004), Going Cheap: Female Celebrity in the Tabloid, Reality and Scandal Genres (2008), Anglia TV and the History of ITV (2008) Women and British Film: Behind the Screen (2011), MeCCSA PGR Conference (2013) and The Fan Studies Network (2013).

 Students for whom English is a Foreign language